-When I first launched my blog, I wanted to make an extra $700 a month, so that I could continue to participate in my weekly exercise classes, pay for my daughter’s baby and me classes, and enjoy my weekly latte habit.
+When I first launched my blog, I wanted to make an extra $700 a month, so that I could continue to participate in my weekly exercise classes, pay for my daughter’s baby and me classes, and enjoy my weekly Starbuck’s habit.

 Even though I was working 10 hours a week as a social media manager, the money I made from that job covered bills, food, and my blogging expenses.
-To cover my extra curricular activities, I sold things online and at thrift stores, I participated in paid focus groups, and even worked an occasional weekend shift at my old nursing job.
+To cover my extracurricular activities, I sold things online and at thrift stores, I participated in paid focus groups and even worked an occasional weekend shift at my old nursing job.

 Here are some ideas, stories, and ways for you to get started bringing in the cash!

-Teacher Document Creator – $500 – $1,500 a month
+1. Teacher Document Creator – $500 – $1,500 a month

-I am a teacher turned stay at home mom.
+I am a teacher turned stay-at-home mom.
 When I first left the classroom, I discovered a website called Teachers Pay Teachers.
 It is an open marketplace where teachers create resources that they sell to other teachers.
 I joined the site and opened my own store on the site called Sara J Creations.
 I create and design digital activities that other teachers, parents, tutors, etc. can purchase and download.
 It is an awesome way to use the creative teacher part of my brain while getting to stay at home and raise my family.
 It helps keep me up to date on best practices and connect with other teachers and moms.
 I started out slow only earning a few dollars a month but I now earn anywhere from $500-$1,500 a month. – Sara Jonckheere

-Astrologer – $1,000 a month
+2. Astrologer – $1,000 a month

 I’m Astrologer and do phone readings and appear at parties doing readings.
 I make over $1,000 a month from working my business from my home. – Suzan Hayden

-Pet Blogger – $1,000 a month
+3. Pet Blogger – $1,000 a month

 I currently earn $1,000 through my dog nutrition blog Keep the Tail Wagging.
 I write about raw feeding and dog nutrition and I make money through freelance writing, affiliate marketing, blog sponsorship and I’m now beginning to create products for sale and will be adding a membership feature to my site next month.
-I got started as a pet blogger, because I was so crazy about my dogs and needed an outlet other than friends and coworkers.
+I got started as a pet blogger because I was so crazy about my dogs and needed an outlet other than friends and co-workers.
 I transitioned to writing about raw feeding in 2014 and my traffic and revenue spiked and I realized I was on to something.
 On average, I make $1,000 a month. – Kimberly Gauthier

-Complete Short Tasks – $1,200 a month
+4. Complete Short Tasks – $1,200 a month

 Fiverr is an online platform where you post tasks that you’re willing to complete for $5.00.
 People sell everything from writing services, design services, voice over services, to making phone calls, and videos.
 Once you make a sale, Fiverr will keep of fee of $1.00 and payments will be made via PayPal.
 Doesn’t sound like much money?
 Connie Brentford is making good money on Fiverr, she even wrote an e-book about it, How I Made An Extra $1,200 Per Month At Home Using One Free Website.

-Haircare Creator – $1,000 – $2,000 a month
+6. Haircare Creator – $1,000 – $2,000 a month

 I’ve always had a big entrepreneurial spirit.
 However, as any mom knows, having young ones at home does not allow for much free time to pursue those passions.
 Many of my ideas were also very large in scope.
 That is, until I came up with an idea for a hair product about 18 months ago.
 This product concept would absorb oil and cover roots, allowing busy women more time between shampooing and salon visits.
 Slowly, during nap time and after the little ones were asleep, I worked on my idea, stalked beauty counters, and consulted a chemist.
 In 2014, I launched Saving Grace Beauty, LLC.
 My average monthly income is $1,000-2,000.- Erica Harriss

-Cloth Diapering Blogger and Marketer – $1,300 a month
+7. Cloth Diapering Blogger and Marketer – $1,300 a month

 I started ChangeDiapers.com in 2009 as a blog about cloth diapering.
 Over the years I have picked up clients via word of mouth doing social media management and other marketing tasks for cloth diaper companies and D.C. area businesses.
 I net about $1,300 a month after expenses and taxes. – Maria Moser

-Graphic Designer – $1,600 a month
+8. Graphic Designer – $1,600 a month

 I work from home as a graphic designer.
-I originally worked for the company when it was based in my home town.
+I originally worked for the company when it was based in my hometown.
 The company relocated and I was laid off.
 Later I was offered a freelance position with them.
 I make roughly $1,600 a month from home. – Randi Sparkman

-Make sure to check out this article, some really interesting ways to make an extra $1,000 a month – including face painting, parking lot trash pick up and selling worms!
+Make sure to check out this article, some really interesting ways to make an extra $1,000 a month – including face painting, parking lot trash pick up, and selling worms!

-Home Referral Consultant – $3,000 a month
+9. Home Referral Consultant – $3,000 a month

-Freelance Writer and Blogger – $3,500 a month
+10. Freelance Writer and Blogger – $3,500 a month

 I started blogging a little over two years ago about my personal financial journey.
-As a full time actress, money had always been tight and I was tired of working as a waitress or babysitter just to scrape by in between gigs.
+As a full-time actress, money had always been tight and I was tired of working as a waitress or babysitter just to scrape by in between gigs.
 As I shared my stories, I found they were resonating with people and I became increasingly involved in the personal finance world guest posting for other bloggers and pitching to media.
 A few months later I was offered a weekly contributor spot on US News & World Report.
 The position was unpaid, but my articles got picked up by major media outlets, giving me exposure and credibility.
-Within a few months I was making over $1,000 each month freelance writing.
+Within a few months, I was making over $1,000 each month of freelance writing.
 Now I work for bigger corporate clients and collect proceeds from my recently released book.
 My income in 2015 has averaged around $3,500 a month. – Stefanie O’Connell

-Marketing and PR – $6,800 a month
+11. Marketing and PR – $6,800 a month

 My business is Famous in Your Field.
 It’s a marketing and PR consulting business that I run from my home office.
 My clients are small business owners and professionals, based all across the U.S. I typically work from 9am to 4pm, while my two children are in school.
 Last year’s revenues were $82,000, which works out to a monthly income of about $6,800. – Lori Nash Byron

-Affiliate Marketing and Blogging – $7,000 – $9,000 a month
+12. Affiliate Marketing and Blogging – $7,000 – $9,000 a month

-Blogging was at first a hobby for to me for a way to express my opinions.
+Blogging was at first a hobby to me and a way to express my opinions.
 During my blogging journey which started in 2008, I learned that I could make an income from my blog through affiliate programs so I started to include affiliate links in my posts and it has become a way for me to make money from my blog.
 I am now making $7,000-$9,000 a month with my blog through affiliate marketing. – Louida Martin

-Certified Online Business Manager – $8,000 a month
+13. Certified Online Business Manager – $8,000 a month

-Virtual Assistant – $8,300+ a month
+14. Virtual Assistant – $8,300+ a month

-Direct Sales Consultant – $8,300 a month
+15. Direct Sales Consultant – $8,300 a month

 In the fall of 2000, I signed up with the direct sales company, Tastefully Simple.
-I have made a six figure income for years, but the intangible that is given to me through my job is more significant than the dollars.
+I have made a six-figure income for years, but the intangible that is given to me through my job is more significant than the dollars.
 I have more friends, in more places than I ever could have imagined.
 I have traveled to over twenty places I would have never seen or afforded otherwise (many with my husband and totally free)!

-Entrepreneurial Coach – $15,000 – $20,000+ a month
+16. Entrepreneurial Coach – $15,000 – $20,000+ a month

 I run a business that provides training, support, and strategy consulting to doctors, therapists, coaches, thought leaders, and other idea-driven business owners.
 I work completely from home, although I travel regularly to speak and teach.
 I got started working from home after my daughter was born.
-My first website launched in January 2009 and I’ve been working at this iteration of my business for about 5 years.
+My first website launched in January 2009 and I’ve been working on this iteration of my business for about five years.
 Most months, revenue for my business is about $15-$20k dollars.
 But it also pushes to $30-100k several times throughout the year. – Tara Gentile

-Virtual Assistant – $30,000 a month
+17. Virtual Assistant – $30,000 a month

-My company now turns over around $30,000 a month, I love to inspire other virtual assistants to go out there and really push the limits of their business which is why I have now posted two income reports, one in January this year and one from 3 years ago showing the company’s progress. – Michelle Dale
+My company now turns over around $30,000 a month; I love to inspire other virtual assistants to go out there and really push the limits of their business which is why I have now posted two income reports, one in January this year and one from 3 years ago showing the company’s progress. – Michelle Dale

 How are you making money from home?